Are you happy with yourself? If not, then what are you waiting for to be happy?

 - Happiness increases

-Learn the seven steps of mindfulness meditation: Mindfulness In 7 Steps — A Quick & Easy Guide.
+Learn the seven steps of mindfulness meditation: Mindfulness In 7 Steps — A Quick And Easy Guide.

 Change is the universal rule of nature.
 So, if you want to live happier, then you have to accept the changes.
 Don’t feel sorry for whatever isn’t in your control.
 Instead, while making efforts to complete your goals, take care that you don’t feel bogged down or stressed out when lose.